bluesNbrews/computerSystems/README.md

 ### trailZeroBin.c

 Count the number of trailing zeros (binary) for a given number (decimal) by using the bitwise operator.
 E.g. 8 = 1000 (3 trailing zeros).

+### twosComp.c

+Convert a byte or two nibbles from user input to the one's complement and the two's complement for that input.